Heel Bone Spurs

-It shouldn’t hurt to get to your feet in the morning or walk throughout your day, but if your steps result in stabbing or aching pain in one or both heels, you may be suffering from heel spurs.
+It shouldn’t hurt to get to your feet in the morning or walk throughout your day, but if your steps result in stabbing or aching pain in one or both heels, you may be suffering from heel bone spurs.
 Also known as calcaneal spurs or osteophytes, heel spurs are pointed, hooked or shelf-shaped calcium build-ups on the heel bone (calcaneus).
 While the spurs themselves do not sense pain, their tendency to prod the soft, fatty tissues of the heel can result in severe discomfort with every step you take.
 The good news is, there are easy and affordable treatments available that can help relieve your heel spur pain.

 What Do Heel Spurs Feel Like?

 Heel spurs result in a jabbing or aching sensation on or under the heel bone.
 The pain is often worst when you first arise in the morning and get to your feet.
 You may also experience pain when standing up after prolonged periods of sitting, such as work sessions at a desk or car rides.
 The discomfort may lessen after you spend several minutes walking, only to return later.
 Heel spurs can cause intermittent or chronic pain.

 Who Is At Risk For Heel Bone Spurs?

 Though this syndrome is most common in individuals 40 years or older, it can occur at any age.
 The following factors increase the likelihood of heel spur development:

 - An uneven gait which applies too much pressure to certain areas of the foot

 - Job conditions that require long periods spent standing or lifting heavy objects

 - The normal aging process which results in a decrease in ligament elasticity